-I tried to use AI to help me with Power BI today and it was fucking useless.
+I tried to use AI to help me with Power BI today and it was fricking useless.
 I asked it how to get the maximum of the difference of 2 running totals into a column without circular referencing and everything it suggested gave me a circular reference error.

 I used a language model for writing code and it was extremely fast and impressive, but it did make some crucial mistakes.